openpaul/gittutorial/README.md

 Whats the status of the git repository?

-### Staging, index, commits
+### Definitions

+A git repository contains, among other things, the following:

+- A set of commit objects.
+- A set of references to commit objects, called heads.

+TYhe git workflow starts with files in the working directory.
+As soon they are changed or created can be added to the *staging* are.
-Files in the *staging* stage are changed and added via `git add FILE` but not part of a commit yet.
+They need to be added via `git add FILE` but not are part of a commit yet.

-A *commit* is the *staged* files bundled together to form a useful unit of change.
-It is created via `git commit -m "message"` after files are added to staging.
+A *commit* is a snapshot of all *staged* files bundled together to form a useful unit of change.
+It is created via `git commit -a -m "message"` after files are added to staging.

-The *HEAD* is the position we are in the git graph.
+The *HEAD* (caps!) is the position we are in the git graph.

+*head* (lowercase) refers to any one of the named heads in the repository (*branches*).

+See here for more and better information: https://www.sbf5.com/~cduan/technical/git/

 ![image](https://git-scm.com/book/en/v2/images/areas.png)